IsaMorphic/nu-blender/README.md

 ## Building

-Before building the add-on, make sure to add the Blender installation directory to your `PATH`.
+Before building the add-on, make sure Blender 4.2 or above is installed.
 Then follow the instructions [located here](build/README.md).